This site requires a more recent version of Adobe Flash Player to function properly.

 J&J is an industry bellwether and therefore its shares generally reflect the overall performance in healthcare products at any given point in time.
 It also reflects investor appeal for “defensive” securities, as during periods of economic or market uncertainty investors have generally sought haven in J&J shares as its earnings are less cyclical.

 Some of its iconic brands include Band-Aid, Listerine, Neutrogena, Tylenol, Zyrtec, Remicade, Rieperdal and Topamax among many others.
+The company has sold ortho-clinical diagnostics to Carlyle group.

 Medical devices & diagnostics business is the most valuable segment for J&J, constituting roughly 60% of its value.